-This list of islands that speak English will be helpful for anyone who is looking for the benefits of island life with some of the familiarity of home.
-Visit or relocate to any of these islands and you can relax, knowing you will be able to communicate with the local people.
-Integrating into the local community and making friends outside of the usual expat circles is vital for anyone overseas.
-The ability to converse in your mother tongue with the locals is not to be underestimated.
+On English-speaking islands you can enjoy island life with some of the familiarity of home.
+Visit or relocate to any of these islands and you can relax, knowing you will be able to talk with the local people.
+Integrating into the community and making friends circles is important to anyone overseas.
+The ability to converse in your mother tongue with the locals is a big benefit.
 For those who are keen to learn, many of these islands speak more than one language.
 You can learn a new language with the safety net of being able to revert back to English if you get stuck!

-Here at Live and Invest Overseas we like to think of ourselves as impartial, so it would be remiss of me not to mention some of the downsides to living on an island in the sun.
+Here at Live and Invest Overseas, we like to think of ourselves as impartial.
+It would be remiss not to mention some of the downsides to living on an island in the sun.
 The salt in the air means things will rust more quickly.
 Not only cars and BBQs but also computers and frying pans.
-Your favorite U.S. products will have to be imported and will cost far more than you would expect to pay at home.
+Your favorite U.S. products need importing and will cost far more than you would expect to pay at home.

 If you are adaptable this can be beneficial though.
 Local seasonal produce is generally inexpensive and also delicious.
-Most fruit and veg you are used to buying from the supermarket has been picked before it is ripe then flown half way across the world in a chiller.
 Tasting fresh food which is perfectly ripe and picked that morning can be a revelation.

-The list of Islands that speak English has something for everyone and moving to a country where you speak the language can make moving overseas that little bit less daunting.
+The list of English-speaking islands has something for everyone.
+Moving to a country where you speak the language can make things that little bit less daunting.

-Formerly known as British Honduras, Belize is the only English speaking nation in Central America.
-The islands in Belize are known as Cayes and there are around 450 in total.
+Belize is the only English-speaking nation in Central America.
+The islands in Belize known as Cayes, total more than 450.
+These tiny English-speaking islands are a great place to fish and enjoy the warm ocean.
 Ambergris Caye is the largest and most developed of these islands.

 English is the official language and widely spoken here.
 The native language is Kriol and the locals will appreciate any attempts to learn.
-The currency is the Belize dollar which is conveniently locked at $2 Belize to $1 U.S. Most places list prices in U.S. and Belize dollars which is convenient.
+The currency is the Belize dollar which is conveniently locked at $2 Belize to US$1.
+Most places list prices in U.S. and Belize dollars which is convenient.
 You can generally spend both currencies here.
-Spending large notes can sometimes be tricky and there is often a minimum spend enforced if you wish to use a note above the value of $20.
+Spending large notes can sometimes be tricky.
+There is often a minimum spend enforced if you wish to use a note above the value of $20.

-The average temperature in Belize is 29 degrees Celsius and the weather is hot year round.
-Mainland Belize is one of the least densely populated places on earth and while the islands are slightly more populous they are still uncrowded in comparison with other Caribbean islands.
+The average temperature in Belize is 29 degrees Celsius and the weather is hot year-round.
+Mainland Belize is one of the least densely populated places on earth.
+The islands are more populous but still uncrowded compared with other Caribbean islands.

 Belize is a great location for diving and sports fishing.
 The coral reef in Belize is the second biggest in the world and home to more than 400 species of fish.

-The Belizeans are generally welcoming and ex pats say they have been made to feel welcome.
+The Belizeans are generally welcoming and expats say they feel welcome.
 There are no restrictions on foreigners owning property here.
-There is also a refreshing lack of ‘red tape’ in Belize so if you are someone who likes to do your own home improvements you can make excellent progress.
+There is also a refreshing lack of ‘red tape’ in Belize.
+If you are someone who likes to do your own home improvements you can make excellent progress.
 Builders move at a slower pace than in the U.S. though.
-Many of the ex-pats who move here are looking for an ‘off the grid’ lifestyle but luxury units and beachfront property is also available at competitive prices.
+Many of the ex-pats who move here are looking for an ‘off the grid’ lifestyle.
+Luxury units and the beachfront property is also available at competitive prices.

-Malta is located in the central Mediterranean, south of Italy.
-It is an island with a rich history and a favorite with holiday makers in Europe.
+Malta sits in the central Mediterranean, south of Italy.
+It is an English-speaking island with a rich history.
+It is a favorite with holidaymakers in Europe.

 Malta has two official languages which are English and Maltese.
-All the locals speak Maltese and it is estimated that nearly 90% of the population speak English.
+All the locals speak Maltese and nearly 90% of the population speak English.
 Business transactions and official documents use English.
-Due to Malta’s close proximity to Italy the language is spoken with an Italian accent.
+Due to Malta’s proximity to Italy, the language here has an Italian accent.
 Indeed many people here speak Italian as well as English and Maltese.
-The currency of Malta is the Euro which was adopted in 2008.
+The currency of Malta is the Euro.

 Plenty of accommodation is available, both rental and purchase.
 Expat areas can be very expensive so look around for the best value.
-As Malta speaks English integrating into the local community will not be a problem.
+As Malta speaks English meeting new people will not be a problem.

-For employment opportunities there are lots of international companies.
-They are generally keen on multilingual people, the more languages you speak the better your chances of getting a top job here.
+For employment opportunities, there are lots of international companies.
+They are keen on multilingual people.
+The more languages you speak the better your chances of getting a top job here.

-Malta is a safe place to live with great healthcare (private healthcare particularly cheap) and low monthly bills.
-The climate is mild and warm year round and on average Malta receives around 3000 hours of sunshine per year.
-The Mediterranean is beautifully clear here and the shipwrecks that have accumulated over the years make Malta a haven for divers.
-Malta also has a number of great walking routes.
+Malta is a safe place to live with great healthcare.
+Private healthcare is particularly cheap.
+You will also enjoy low monthly bills.
+The climate is mild and warm year-round.
+On average Malta receives around 3000 hours of sunshine per year.
+The Mediterranean is beautifully clear here.
+The shipwrecks that have accumulated over the years make Malta a haven for divers.
+Malta also has lots of great walking routes.

-Although English is not an official language of Malaysia it is widely spoken.
-Many people here speak ‘Manglish’ which blends vocabulary from the different languages.
+Although Malaysia is not officially an English-speaking island, it is widely spoken.
+Many people here speak ‘Manglish’ which blends vocabulary from different languages.
 For example, ‘Wei macha, you want makan here or tapau?”
-(Do you want to eat here or take out?) contains Tamil, English, Malay and Chinese.
+(Do you want to eat here or take out?) contains Tamil, English, Malay, and Chinese.

-The Malaysian currency is called the ringgit but everyone refers to it as dollar.
-In major shopping centers you can buy your goods with the U.S. dollar but everywhere else you will need to use the ringgit.
+The Malaysian currency is the ringgit but everyone refers to it as dollar.
+In major shopping centers, you can buy your goods with the U.S. dollar.
+Everywhere else you will need to use the ringgit.

 Malaysia has a tropical climate.
-This means hot and humid year round with an average temperature of 27 degrees Celsius and nearly 100 inches of rain falling every year.
-As the days are so hot, the people like to take advantage of the cooler temperatures in the evening by having late suppers.
-Around 11pm the outdoor cafes will be busy with people eating their supper and socializing.
+This means hot and humid year-round with an average temperature of 27 degrees Celsius.
+Nearly 100 inches of rainfall every year.
+As the days are so hot, the people like to take advantage of the cooler temperatures in the evening.
+Late suppers are the standard here.
+Around 11pm the outdoor cafes will be busy with people eating and socializing.
 This late supper is a tradition in Malaysia and forms an important part of the culture.
-For an expat moving here this is something to attend when possible if you want to become part of the local community.
+For an expat moving here, this is something you should go if you want to become part of the local community.

-Malaysia has the tallest towers in the world, The Petronas Towers which dominate the Kuala Lumpur’s skyline.
+Malaysia has the tallest towers in the world, The Petronas Towers.
+These iconic buildings dominate the Kuala Lumpur skyline.
 It has amazing street food which incorporates the many styles of food.
 You can eat cheaply and well at these stalls and sample a range of unfamiliar foods at the same time.

 We recommend checking out the islands of Pulau Pangkor, Penang (George Town, in particular), or Langkawi.